-Three buildings, directly adjacent to the main Duke Hospital, now house the Duke Eye Center.
-The Hudson Building at Duke Eye Center opened June 2015 and is a four-story, 116,000 square foot state-of-the-art facility.
+Three buildings, directly adjacent to the main Duke Hospital, now house the Duke Ophthalmology, The Hudson Building at Duke Eye Center, Albert Eye Research Institute (AERI) and Wadsworth Building.
+The Hudson Building at Duke Eye Center opened in June 2015, and is a four-story, 116,000 square foot state-of-the-art clinical facility.
 The features of the Hudson Building include:

 - Integration of clinical eye services including: Glaucoma, Retina, Cornea, Refractive Vision Correction, and Surgical Comprehensive Ophthalmology in one location